((A story about inequality, with a smile) (Ashley Walsh, of Ozark, Alabama))

-The Captain then kicked the lifeless bodies to the side, stepping over them, paying them no more attention than he would do to the wax that made the floor shine.
+The Captain then kicked the lifeless bodies to the side, stepping over them, paying them no more attention, than he would the wax that made the floor shine.
 It was time for his pleasures.

 That was the night Captain Peron would tell Ashley, he was going to drop her off at the dock—matter of fact, it was within a few hours of this most recent disparity, with his shipmates.

 No: 766 (3-7-2011)

 Part of the book: “The Old Folks”